-The example is about an American car maker who sells cars to dealers in Germany in the days when the currency used in Germany was the Mark.
-Let E denote the exchange rate, in German Marks per dollar (in the notation of the book, E is $E{DM/\$}$ ).
-Here is the situation of the American car manufacturer.
-To generate an acceptable return for shareholders, the manufacturer must on average earn 10 percent over costs.
-Thus, m from the example of lecture 2 must be m = 0.10.
+Turning to the example, it is also about a car manufacturer.
+This time, it's a car manufacturer selling in Europe.
+For the manufacturer to generate an acceptable return for shareholders, the manufacturer must on average earn 10 percent over costs.
+Thus, m from the example of lecture 2 must be m=0.10.
 Suppose the dollar costs of making a car, C, are determined in advance, by contracts with workers and by contracts which specify what price parts suppliers will receive.
-Also, let $P^{GER}$ denote the price, in German Marks, that the manufacturer receives for each car from German dealers.
+Also, let $P^{Euro}$ denote the price, in Euros, that the manufacturer receives for each car from German dealers.
 This too is determined in advance by contract.
-Now, remember the formula,
+Given the exchange rate, E, to generate enough dollars to cover costs and profits, the manufacturer must set a price that satisfies:

-$$P^{GER}/E = (1+m)C.$$
+$$P^{Euro} \times E = (1+m)C.$$